-(1) Program Description:

-(a) The Board is authorized by ORS 830.150(2)(a) to provide funds for annual maintenance of improved public marine facilities.

-(b) The Board is also authorized to provide federal Clean Vessel Act funds made available through the U.S. Fish and Wildlife Service, Sport Fish and Wildlife Restoration Program to assist in the maintenance of boat waste collection facilities, transient tie-up and related support facilities.
+- (1) Program Description: - (a) The Board is authorized by ORS 830.150(2)(a) to provide funds for annual maintenance of improved public marine facilities. - (b) The Board is also authorized to provide federal Clean Vessel Act CFR 50 Part 85 funds made available through the U.S. Fish and Wildlife Service, to assist in the maintenance of vessel waste collection facilities, floating restrooms, and related support facilities.